expo/expo-atlas/README.md

 ## 🚀 How to use it

-Atlas is built into Expo starting from SDK 51, and enabled when defining the environment variable `EXPO_UNSTABLE_ATLAS=true`.
+Atlas is built into Expo and enabled when defining the environment variable `EXPO_ATLAS=true`.

 You can use Atlas with two Expo commands:
 - `$ expo start` → Start a local dev server, Atlas will listen to any change within your project.